alurib/Systems-Engineering-Dashboard/README.md

 # Systems-Engineering-Dashboard
-A Dashboard for Systems Engineering Program for UVA
+A Dashboard for Systems Engineering Program